CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 ## F-statistic: 12.69 on 2 and 25 DF,  p-value: 0.0001572
 ```

-One of the things you might now notice is that the estimate for the treatment effect is not practically zero, whereas before it was about 4 percentage points.
-The answer is that the high dose arm patients, just by "luck of the draw" happened to have higher GLVEF values at baseline, before any treatment was given.
+One of the things you might notice is that the estimate for the treatment effect is not practically zero, whereas before it was about 4 percentage points.
+The reason for this is that the high dose arm patients, just by "luck of the draw", happened to have higher GLVEF values at baseline, before any treatment was given.
 You can also see from the regression result that there is a strong positive association between GLVEF measured at baseline with GEVEF measured at the end of the study, which of course makes sense.
 More specifically, for every one unit increase in baseline GLVEF, we would predict that GLVEF at the end of the study would be 0.7 units higher.
 So if the patients in the HD arm happened to have higher values at baseline, we should also expect them to have higher values at the end of the study, even if there was no effect of the treatment.
-In other words, those patients have had a sort of a head start!
+In other words, those patients have had a sort of a head start with respect to the outcome.
 However, by including baseline GLVEF in the model, it "adjusts" for it, effectively removing it's influence on the outcome, and thus erasing the head start.
-Thus what treatment effect there was is now explained away.

 Finally, we can look at the model by plotting baseline and end of study against each other, and then fitting the regression lines for each arm.